 Lactate has long been used in human clinical practice as a diagnostic and prognostic aid in critically ill patients1.
-Lactate can be used in sepsis diagnosis and also aid in monitoring post-surgical morbidity, post-cardiac event morbidity, post-transplant morbidity and in assessing patients recovering from pneumonia.
+Lactate can be used as aid to sepsis diagnosis and to aid in monitoring post-surgical morbidity, post-cardiac event morbidity, post-transplant morbidity and in assessing patients recovering from pneumonia.

 |Did you know?||

 Normal lactate levels are the same for both dogs and humans.
 Elevated lactate levels in clinical situations in both man and dogs indicates underlying pathology that requires further investigation.

 Increasingly, lactate testing is being used in the veterinary clinic for prognosis and diagnosis in a number of clinical presentations2 and can be used as a triage and risk stratification tool for separating patientinto higher and lower risk categories3.
 Additionally, the availability of reliable handheld lactate analysers with validated results comparable to laboratory-based lactate testing methods4 means that rapid, cost effective and near-patient results are now easily accessible as a prognostic and diagnostic aid for the veterinarian.

 |Lactate is useful tool in treatment decision making|

 Whilst lactate is not diagnostic of any particular disease state when taken in isolation as a single reading, it is a useful triage tool in the overall treatment decision making pathway.
 It can be used as a guide to morbidity and/or the need to further investigate and monitor more closely specific patients.
 However, it should also be noted that trends in lactate levels provide better prognostic information than a single measure5.